| With

 first baseman Hee Seop Choi, and minor league pitcher Bill Murphy

 (who they dealt the next day to Arizona for Steve Finley).
+The

 Dodgers had just finished an amazing month of July in which they